 When we feel overwhelmed, a natural instinct is to avoid the very thing that’s stressing us out.
 It usually feels easier to procrastinate or focus on less important projects rather than try to tackle the more difficult ones.

-To beat procrastination, use a prioritization method so you’re always able to organize your work and know what needs to be done when.
+To beat procrastination, use a prioritization method so you’re always able to organize your work and know what needs to be done and when.
 Prioritization can help you make your work more manageable and look at the bigger picture of what needs to get done–ultimately making it less overwhelming.

 Ideas for prioritizing your work